altear/carleton-no-more-waitlist/README.md

 # Carleton - No More Waitlist
 Do you want to get into a course that's full?
+Are you tired of constantly checking if room has opened up?
 This code automatically joins courses as they become available

 ## Demo
 Note: My laptop is old.